inaimathi/langnostic/drafts/tomb-and-more-cl-vote.md

 I preface this by saying that I am not a crypto nerd.
 Probably don't use this in production anywhere, and definitely don't use it anywhere security is an actual concern. _I'm_ not aware of a way to back out the initial plaintext, but you should take [Schneier's advice](https://www.schneier.com/blog/archives/2011/04/schneiers_law.html) about what to think of that.

-That being said, I've got this toy project, a `bcrypt`-shaped hole in my `:depends-on` list, and may as well try something.
+That being said, I've got this toy project with a `bcrypt`-shaped hole in its `:depends-on` list, and may as well try something.

 ```
 ;;;; src/tomb.lisp